 - Inflow: An important inflow component to the NCMA area is subsurface inflow into the aquifers that supply water wells serving the NCMA.
 Historically, subsurface inflow to the NCMA from the Nipomo Mesa along the southeast boundary of the NCMA is an important component of groundwater recharge.
 This inflow is reduced from historical levels, as recognized in 2008-2009, to "something approaching no subsurface flow" because of lower groundwater levels in the NMMA (NMMA 2nd Annual Report CY 2009, page 43).
 This condition continues to worsen, as described in all subsequent NMMA Annual Reports (NMMA, 2011, 2012, 2013, 2014, 2015, 2016, and 2017). - Outflow: A major outflow component is groundwater pumpage.
-Total SMGB groundwater pumping in the NCMA (urban, agriculture, and rural domestic) was 3,456 AF in 2017, which is 36 percent of the court-accepted 9,500 AFY safe yield of the NCMA portion of the basin.
-Such minimal utilization of the groundwater resource, coupled with the relatively wet rainfall year, resulted in a positive increase in groundwater in storage in the basin and a slight rise in overall water level elevations.
-It is clear, however, that the NCMA agencies could not have used their entire groundwater allotment in 2017 without significantly lowering water elevations below current conditions and potentially seriously exacerbating the threat of seawater intrusion.
+Total SMGB groundwater pumping in the NCMA (urban, agriculture, and rural domestic) was 3,558 AF in 2018, which is 37 percent of the court-accepted 9,500 AFY safe yield of the NCMA portion of the basin.
+Such minimal utilization of the groundwater resource resulted in a minor loss of groundwater in storage in the basin and a slight lowering of water level elevations.
+It is clear that the NCMA agencies could not have used their entire groundwater allotment in 2018 without significantly lowering water elevations below current conditions and potentially seriously exacerbating the threat of seawater intrusion.

-The current condition, with groundwater pumping at 36 percent of the safe yield and a moderate increase in groundwater in storage for the first time in several years, illustrates the impacts of the drought that essentially started in 2002, with the only years since then of higher than normal rainfall in 2010 and 2017, that manifested itself in significantly reduced recharge.
-But it also illustrates the impacts of reduced subsurface inflow recharge from the east (Nipomo Mesa).
-This condition of declining water levels in the NCMA, even though total pumping is currently 36 percent of the basin safe yield, will be exacerbated if the NCMA agencies are required to increase groundwater withdrawals because of a reduction or total loss in local surface water supplies or SWP deliveries.
+The current slight decrease of groundwater in storage, despite groundwater pumping at only 32 percent of the safe yield, illustrates the impacts of the recent drought.
+However, it also illustrates the impacts of reduced subsurface inflow recharge from the east (Nipomo Mesa).
+This condition of declining water levels in the NCMA, even though total pumping is currently 32 percent of the basin safe yield, will be exacerbated if the NCMA agencies are required to increase groundwater withdrawals because of a reduction or total loss in local surface water supplies or SWP deliveries.